Master9Wayne/iris-sys-recs-2026/README.md

 ### Updating default.conf
 * Kept only 1 web service in my rails-cluster.

 #### Brought up everything using command ```docker compose up -d --scale web=3```.
 This creates 3 containers of the web service without having to explicitly define them inside our compose file.
-This bringus up all the 3 containers with a single command.
+This brings up all the 3 containers with a single command.

 ![scre4](/public/sc4.png)